andrewgodwin/django-hatchway/README.rst

 instance values, or an instance of the schema are all equivalent.

-A typechecker will honour these too, so we generally recommend returning instances of your schema so that your entire view benefits from typechecking, rather than relying on the coercion.
+A typechecker will honour these too, so we generally recommend returning instances of your Schema so that your entire view benefits from typechecking, rather than relying on the coercion.
 You'll get typechecking in your Schema subclass constructors, and then typechecking that you're always returnining the right things from the view.